 As the name suggests, an immovable property is any property which cannot be moved.
 Any object or an item of the property that cannot be moved without altering or damaging it in the process is also considered as immovable property.
 Immovable properties are usually fixed to the ground, such as house, land, apartment buildings etc.

-Vacant land pertaining to agriculture or land used for residential dwelling, property rented by Reserve Bank of India or property rented to the non-business entity by Government or local authority is not taxable under Service Tax.
-Service Tax is also applicable only if the yearly turnover of the services rendered is more than Rupees 10 Lakhs.
+Vacant land pertaining to agriculture or land used for residential dwelling, property rented by Reserve Bank of India or property rented to a non-business entity by Government or local authority was not taxable under Service Tax.
+Service Tax was also applicable only if the yearly turnover of the services rendered was more than Rupees 10 Lakhs.

 Brief Note of Renting of Immovable Property